 As Ancier put it, "where Sally [Jessy Raphael] had done 'My Daughter Dresses Like a Tramp,' we did the same topic and called it 'My Mom says I Dress Too Sexy for My Own Good.'"
 Lake, with her characteristic enthusiasm and spunk, blew past competitors Melissa Rivers and model Veronica Webb.
 At age 25, she got the job and became the youngest host in talk show history.

-Ricki Lake debuted in September 1993 and, in its first season, skyrocketed to the top of the charts, second only to seasoned veteran, Oprah.
-The show's unprecedented success seemed to derive from Lake's no-holds barred take on such heated issues as teenage pregnancy, sexually transmitted diseases and infidelity, as well as her skillful provocation of the emotionally charged audience.
+Ricki Lake debuted in September 1993 and, in its first season, skyrocketed to the top of the charts, second only to Oprah Winfrey's show.
+Its unprecedented success seemed to derive from Lake's no-holds barred take on such heated issues as teenage pregnancy, sexually transmitted diseases and infidelity, as well as her skillful provocation of the emotionally charged audience.
 The show also featured hip music and a youthful set, with extra perks like surprise guests and pop quizzes.
 Lake seemed to take the talk show forum through a new evolution, gearing it up for the next generation.

-Lake admitted that she does pick audience members who seem to hold strong opinions when she fields them for questions, but she staunchly defended her show against claims that it is exploitative and insists that all of her guests and their stories are real.
+Lake admitted that she picked people who seemed to hold strong opinions when taking questions to the audience, but she staunchly defended her show against claims of exploitation and insisted that her guests and their stories were legitimate.
 She told Mark Marvel of Interview, "what we are basically doing is offering a stage or an arena where people can talk about what interests them and what bothers them and where they can be heard and have a little fun."

-Although Ricki Lake significantly bolstered Lake's career, she still seeked a return to her true loves, acting and singing.
-Though the demands of the show made it difficult to seriously pursue acting opportunities, she did make time to appear in a third Waters film, Serial Mom, in 1994, and an unfortunate box office flop, Mrs. Winterbourne, in 1996.
+Although Ricki Lake significantly bolstered Lake's career, she still sought a return to her true loves, acting and singing.
+She made time to appear in a third Waters film, Serial Mom, in 1994, and an unfortunate box office flop, Mrs. Winterbourne, in 1996.
 In 2004, the show announced it was coming to a close after 11 seasons.

 Lake married illustrator Rob Sussman in Las Vegas in 1993, after meeting and falling in love with him at a Halloween party only six months earlier.
-The two have collaborated on a children's book entitled Sophie's Revenge, as well as an anti-fur protest in 1994, for which they were both arrested.
-Lake currently resides in New York City with her husband and baby boy, Milo, who was born in 1997.
+The two collaborated on a children's book entitled Sophie's Revenge, as well as an anti-fur protest in 1994, for which they were both arrested.
+They had two sons, Milo and Owen, before their divorce was finalized in early 2005.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!